Utah vs. Stanford NCAA Football Odds, Plays and Insights | November 5, 2021

 Stanford Stats and Trends

-- In Stanford's eight games this season, it has three wins against the spread.
+- Stanford has three wins against the spread in eight games this year.

-- The Cardinal have been underdogs by 7 points or more three times this season and have covered the spread twice.
+- This year, the Cardinal have two ATS wins in three games as an underdog of 7 points or more.

-- Stanford's games this year have hit the over three times in eight opportunities (37.5%).
+- Stanford's games this year have hit the over on three of eight set point totals (37.5%).

-- When Stanford puts up more than 25.3 points, it is 3-1 against the spread and 3-1 overall.
+- Stanford is 3-1 against the spread and 3-1 overall in games when it scores more than 25.3 points.

-- In games that Stanford picks up over 370.1 yards, the team is 2-0 against the spread and 2-0 overall.
+- Stanford is 2-0 against the spread and 2-0 overall when the team piles up over 370.1 yards.

-- This year the Cardinal have turned the ball over 10 times, while the Utes have forced 10 turnovers.
+- The Cardinal have 10 turnovers this season, equal to the number of takeaways for the Utes.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.